 Sunday: worship at 10.30am, including Holy Communion.
 The pastor will bring the final talk in the series on elementary principles as listed in Hebrews chapter six - eternal judgment.
 The service will also mark Remembrance Sunday.
 Crèche and Sunday School will be provided.

 Friday: from 10am until noon, the Open Door Café offers a welcome and refreshments.
 A similar opportunity will be offered on Saturday, following the fireworks in Cherry Hill Park.
 If you are on the way home after the fireworks, and you are cold and thirsty, do drop in!
 All are welcome at these events.

 New Connexions @ High Barns (Free Church)

-This was followed by more songs.
-The service ended with a harvest communion.
-Sunday: the service will be conducted by the Rev Jim Mullin.
+Sunday: Remembrance Sunday, the service will be taken by the Rev Jim Mullin.

 St George's Church

-The organ concert to celebrate the vicar's birthday will be on Saturday, November 15 at 7pm.
-The organists will be Iain Harvey and Dr Peter Luck.
+Saturday, November 15: organ concert to celebrate the vicar's birthday.
+Come and help to make the event special.
+Organists will be Iain Harvey and Dr Peter Luck.

 Littleport Ely And District Spiritualist Church

 LEADS would like to welcome all to our divine service on Thursday (Nov 6) when we have Nikki Gunn as our visiting medium for the evening.